SMOLKEYS/bundles/README.md

 # Bundles

-Changes the names of blocks.
-May be a potentially cursed mod.
+Changes the names of text to something else cursed.
+As of v7 Pre-release 1, _online support_ has been added.
+Now you can experience cursed text in a server or local multiplayer game! :D

 Download:

 [Latest Release](https://github.com/SMOLKEYS/bundles/releases/tag/v7)

-Bundles **V7** is now in the works.

 Also check out: